-libutee is a static library the Trusted Applications shall statically link against.
-Trusted Applications do execute in non-privileged secure userspace and libutee also aims at being executed in the non-privileged secure userspace.
+libutee is designed as a userland library specifically dedicated to OP-TEE Trusted Applications and aims at being executed in the non-privileged secure userspace.

 Some services for this API are fully statically implemented inside the libutee library while some services for the API are implemented inside the OP-TEE core (privileged level) and libutee calls such services through system calls.